grafana/grafana-app-sdk/graphql/docs/adding-resources-to-federated-graphql.md

 The GraphQL federation system automatically discovers and integrates App SDK-backed resources by:

 1. **Auto-discovery**: Scanning app providers that implement `GraphQLSubgraphProvider`
-2. **Schema generation**: Converting CUE kinds to GraphQL types and resolvers
+2. **Dynamic schema generation**: Converting any CUE kinds to GraphQL types and resolvers automatically
-3. **Storage bridging**: Reusing existing REST storage without data migration
+3. **Generic storage bridging**: Reusing existing REST storage without data migration
 4. **Field prefixing**: Namespacing fields to avoid conflicts (e.g., `playlist_playlist`)

+## Key Benefits of the Modular Design

+✅ **Zero Resource-Specific Code**: No need to write resource-specific GraphQL types or resolvers ✅ **Automatic Type Generation**: GraphQL types are dynamically created from your CUE kinds ✅ **Generic Conversion**: All resource.Object types are automatically converted to GraphQL format ✅ **Consistent Metadata**: Standard Kubernetes ObjectMeta fields are included for all resources ✅ **Flexible Demo Data**: Configurable demo data generation for any resource type

 ## Prerequisites